jagrvargen/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 3. 3-print_reversed_list_integer.py - Prints all integers in a list in reverse order.

 4. 4-new_in_list.py - Replaces an element in a list at a specific position without modifying the original list.

+5. 5-no_c.py - Removes all characters 'c' and 'C' from a string.